 So perhaps the venture would be better titled "My College Football Friends and Fans Poll."

-any case, he and his friends have been voting in a weekly poll since
+any case, he and his friends have been voting in a college football poll since

 September 2009, when the poll launched with 6 voters.
 That number has